Home Improvement

 Serenethos / Shutterstock.com

-Let’s make one thing clear here that a contemporary ducted air conditioning system may be often referred to as central heating, but as the name suggests, it actually conditions the indoor air to whatever temperature you want, due to its reverse-cycle mechanism of working.
+Let’s make one thing clear here, a contemporary ducted air conditioning system may be often referred to as central heating, but as the name suggests, it actually conditions the indoor air to whatever temperature you want, due to its reverse-cycle mechanism of working.
 This means that you can both heat your home and keep it nice and cool during the hot summer months.
 And this is not all, air conditioning also means that the air quality and the humidity levels can be also controlled in your home or place of business.

 So, what exactly is a ducted air conditioning system?